ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ## Demo

 To see all the image features in action, check out the demo below.
-To learn more about individual plugins (sub-features) in the image ecosystem, see the [**Image features**](#image-features) section.
+To learn more about individual plugins (sub-features) of the image ecosystem, see the [**Image features**](#image-features) section.

 {@snippet features/image-full}